mo-sangha/book/chapters/1.typ

 == Discerning the Implications
 /////////////////////////////////////////////////////////////////////////////////

-You have seen the unconditioned clarity aspect of mind (Tib: _rang zhin_, Skt: _svabhava_), synonymous with sambhogakaya.
+You have seen the unconditioned clarity aspect of mind (Tib: _rang zhin_, Skt: _svabhava_).
+According to many masters, the Dharmakaya emptiness aspect is present in recognition, but the cognitive Sambhogakaya aspect is what usually remains noticeable.
-This enables one to take the pure aspect of mind, awareness, as the path, traditionally called "taking the fruit as the path."
+Seeing this aspect of mind enables one to take pure awareness as the path.

 The implications of this pointing out are that you now have a foundation for self-liberation.
 The recognition included "empty cognizance," but the emptiness aspect did not last very long